engraving-challenges/main/setup.md

 - Save typing by using autocompletion.
 After writing a few initial characters of a command (or a path, etc.) press `TAB` to have it automatically completed.
+  If there are more than one possibility to complete the command nothing will happen first, but pressing `TAB` a second time will present you with a list of all possible completions.

 - Copying and pasting in command line is usually done with `Ctrl-Shift-C` and `Ctrl-Shift-V` instead of `Ctrl-C` and `Ctrl-V`.